Trials of Michigan school shooter’s parents set to test limits of who’s responsible for a mass shooting | KRDO

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Lauren del Valle, Jean Casarez and Holly Yan contributed to this report.
+CNN’s Nicki Brown, Lauren del Valle, Jean Casarez and Holly Yan contributed to this report.